bhb/expound/README.md

 ## Contributing

 Pull requests are welcome, although please open an issue first to discuss the proposed change.
-I'm also on [clojurians Slack](http://clojurians.net/) as @bbrinck if you have questions.
+I also answer questions on the #expound channel on [clojurians Slack](http://clojurians.net/).

 If you are working on the code, please read the [Development Guide](doc/development.md)